ZenTheMod/ZensSky/README.md

 # Zens Sky
 This mod aims to overhaul Terraria's sky with a number of highly customizable visuals changes; some of which mirror the upcoming Terraria 1.4.5 update's visuals.
-Included with this mod is a dynamic menu controller panel allowing for customization of the main menu itself.

 ## Current Planned Features
 Checkbox shown next to currently complete features.
-- [x] Complete star overhaul[^1] including supernovae, and shooting stars.
+- [x] Complete star overhaul[^StarStyles] including supernovae, and shooting stars.
-- [x] Sun and moon[^2] overhaul that completely replaces the vanilla visuals.
+- [x] Sun and moon[^MoonStyles] overhaul that completely replaces the vanilla visuals.
 - [x] Minor ambience changes e.g. wind particles.
+- [x] Panel for configuring the titlescreen.
 - [x] Configuration to pixelate the sky.
 - [x] Dynamic cloud lighting in the style of the Terraria 1.4.5 update.
 - [x] Darker night sky.